apool-io/apoolminer/README.md

 ### 2.7.4
 1. GPU performance optimization for Qubic.
 ### 2.7.5
-1. GPU performance optimization for Qubic.
+1. GPU performance improved by 100%.